SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

     };
   }
 ```

 This approach allows to "share" the query string between the Card View and the Quick View.
-Below we will show how to set this state's property from the ACE.
+Below we show how to set this state's property from the ACE.

 ### Explore the ACE class

 The ACE class is located in the following file: **./src/adaptiveCardExtensions/peopleSearch/PeopleSearchAdaptiveCardExtension.ts** and mostly has the same code as [Generic Card View](./build-first-sharepoint-adaptive-card-extension.md).

-However, there is important difference: `PeopleSearchAdaptiveCardExtension` overrides `onBeforeAction` method to set `queryString` state's value before opening a `SearchResultsQuickView`:
+However, there's important difference: `PeopleSearchAdaptiveCardExtension` overrides `onBeforeAction` method to set `queryString` state's value before opening a `SearchResultsQuickView`.

 ```ts
   public onBeforeAction(action: IOnBeforeActionArguments): void {
     if (action.type === 'QuickView') {